TLara1/TLara1.github.io/_projects/Research_ideas+Brainstorming.md

 cracking? how do things crack, underwater? related, designs on coral reefs?

+RMT flappers can easily do a paper with flappers and itneractions and modelling an actuations contact system with also friction

 What's the best shape for a hat?

 bird migration, more general noisy sensing navigation without gradient